Lectures on LHC Physics: LHC phenomenology

-We define two proto-jets as coming from one jet if $y_{ij} < y_\text{cut}$, where $y_\text{cut}$ is the scale we give to the algorithm.
-The jet algorithm proceeds as \begin{itemize} \item[(1)] for all combinations of two proto-jets in the event find the minimum $y^\text{min} = \text{min}_{ij} (y_{ij},y_{iB})$ \item[(2a)] if $y^\text{min} = y_{ij} < y_\text{cut}$ merge proto-jets $i$ and $j$ and their momenta, go back to (1) \item[(2b)] if $y^\text{min} = y_{iB} < y_\text{cut}$ remove proto-jet $i$, call it beam radiation, go back to (1) \item[(2c)] if $y^\text{min} > y_\text{cut}$ keep all proto-jets, done \end{itemize} The result of the algorithm will of course depend on the resolution $y_\text{cut}$.
-Alternatively, we can give the algorithm the minimum number of physical jets and stop there.
-The technical question is what `combine jets' means in terms of the four-momentum of the new jet.
+A technical question is what `combine jets' means in terms of the four-momentum of the new jet.
 The three-momentum vectors we simply add $\vec{k}_i + \vec{k}_j \to \vec{k}_i$.
 For the zero component we can assume that the new physical jet have zero invariant mass, which is inspired by the massless parton we are usually looking for.
 If instead we add the four-momenta we can compute the invariant mass of the jet constituents, the \underline{jet mass} .
 As we will see in the next section this allows us to extend the concept of jet algorithms to massive particles like a $W$ or $Z$ boson, the Higgs boson, or the top quark.

+All jet algorithms them have in common that they link physical objects, namely calorimeter towers, to other more or less physical objects, namely partons from the hard process.
+As we can see from the different choices in Eq.\eqref{eq:qcd_jet_measure} we have all the freedom in the world to weight the angular and transverse momentum distances relative to each other.
+As determined by their power dependence on the transverse momenta, the three algorithms start with soft constituents ($k_T$), purely geometric (\underline{Cambridge--Aachen C/A}) or hard constituents (anti-$k_T$) to form a jet.
+While for the $k_T$ and the $C/A$ algorithms it is fairly clear that the intermediate steps have a physical interpretation, this is not clear at all for the anti-$k_T$ algorithm.

 From Section~\ref{sec:qcd} and the derivation of the collinear splitting kernels it is obvious why theorists working on perturbative QCD often prefer the $k_T$ algorithm: we know that the showering probability or the collinear splitting probability is best described in terms of virtuality or transverse momentum.
-A transverse momentum distance between jets is therefore best suited to combine the correct proto-jets into the original parton from the hard interaction, following a series of actual physical intermediate splittings.
+A transverse momentum distance between jets is therefore best suited to combine the correct subjets into the original parton from the hard interaction, following a series of actual physical intermediate splittings.
 Moreover, this transverse momentum measure is intrinsically infrared safe, which means the radiation of an additional soft parton cannot affect the global structure of the reconstructed jets.
 For other algorithms we have to ensure this property explicitly, and you can find examples in QCD lectures by Mike Seymour.